 What a founder in one of the poorest areas in Kenya taught me about how to start and how to scale

 The more slowly trees grow at first, the sounder they are at the core, and I think that the same is true of human beings.
-We do not wish to see children precocious, making great strides in their early years like sprouts, producing a soft and perishable timber, but better if they expand slowly at first, as if contending with difficulties, and so are solidified and perfected.

 Many years ago I had the opportunity to spend a day with Jay Kimmelman, one of the founders and CEO at Bridge International Academies.
 It was a fleeting moment.
 I’d be shocked if he remembers me.
 But he made a big impression.
 In just a few hours he totally changed my mindset about how to start and how to scale.